virgileNeu/SMM/README.md

 ###Artist popularity/genre evolution
 Using data from the line-up, wikipedia or even twitter, we will be able to observe the popularity of a certain artiste.
 A search bar will be available to the user to perform search on the artist he/she wants.
 Using the interactive map, we can observe the evolution of an artiste across the time, if he/she came to Switzerland several times in a year, etc.

-More ideas can be explored, such as displaying an pieplot of genres of an artist.
+More ideas can be explored, such as displaying an piechart of genres of an artist.

 ##Timeplan